engisalor/sketch-grammar-explorer/README.md

 Sketch Grammar Explorer is an API wrapper for [Sketch Engine](https://www.sketchengine.eu/), a corpus management software useful for linguistic research.
 The goal is to build a flexible scaffold for any kind of programmatic work with Sketch Engine and [NoSketch Engine](https://nlp.fi.muni.cz/trac/noske).

-**UPDATE**

-SGEX `0.7.0+` is another redesign of the package meant to facilitate enhancements.
-The workflow is improved and it's streamlined for adapting to SkE's updated API schema.
-Old methods are deprecated and unavailable in new releases.

 ## Installation

 Clone SGEX or install it with `pip install sgex` (main dependencies are `pandas pyyaml aiohttp aiofiles`).